Mossad Espionage in Damascus: In The Lion’s Den

 Despite the early rejections, the growing border tension between Syria and Israel rendered increasingly essential an espionage mission in Damascus.
 In May 1960, after overcoming initial hesitations, Eli Cohen joined Unit 188, Israel Defence Force’s Intelligence Branch, also known as Aman.
 Nevertheless, during his mission, Unit 188 passed under Mossad, the Israel intelligence branch focused on external operations. [source

 The delicate international situation speeded up the training.
-Indeed, after a few months of practical exercises and some rudimental Quran knowledge, Cohen flight to Buenos Aires.
+Indeed, after a few months of practical exercises and some rudimental Quran knowledge, Cohen flew to Buenos Aires.
 At that time, Argentina’s capital city hosted a large Arabic community and key figures of the Syrian diaspora. [source

 Mossad’s logo [source]

-4. Espionage’s beginning: Buenos Aires, 1961
+3 Espionage’s beginning: Buenos Aires, 1961

 Eli Cohen arrived in Argentina in February 1961 with a new identity [source].
 His new name would be Kamil Amin Tabeeth, a Syrian emigrant who, despite the death of his parents, had made his fortune in Argentina and dreamed of returning to his motherland.
 Thus, Kamil started attending Arab restaurants, cinemas and political clubs, distinguishing himself for fervent patriotism.
 On these occasions, Tabeeth’s remarkable social skills allowed him to forge links with important characters.
-Among others, the friendship with Abdel Latif Hassan, Arab world magazine editor-in-chief, and the meeting with General Amin el-Hafez, the military attaché of the Syrian embassy, well show Kamil’s outstanding successes. [source]
+Among others, the friendship with Abdel Latif Hassan, Arab World magazine editor-in-chief, and the meeting with General Amin el-Hafez, the military attaché of the Syrian embassy, well show Kamil’s outstanding successes. [source]

 These meetings granted him several recommendation letters for entering Syria.
 Hence, after slightly less than one year, Kamil was ready to begin the espionage operation in the target country.

-General Amin el-Hafez, president of the revolutionary council 1964-65 [source]
+General Amin el-Hafez, president of the Revolutionary Council 1964-65 [source]

-5. Espionage in Syria, 1961-65
+4 Espionage in Syria, 1961-65

 Following a brief period in Tel Aviv to complete the mission’s preparation, Cohen left for Europe.
 There, he took the SS Astoria, a ferry from Genoa to Beirut.
 During the trip, he met Majeed Sheikh el-Ard, a Syrian international entrepreneur well-known in Damascus.
 Once in Beirut, Majeed helped Kamil on the journey to Damascus, especially at the border crossing.
 Indeed, thanks to his acquaintance of the border post’s chief, Abu Khaldun, Tabeeth could pass it, avoiding the luggage check.

 In January 1962, Tabeeth finally arrived in Damascus.
-The numerous recommendations letter from the Syrian diaspora in Buenos Aires played a fundamental role in entering into contact with the economic, political and military elite.
+The numerous recommendation letters from the Syrian diaspora in Buenos Aires played a fundamental role in entering into contact with the economic, political and military elite.
 Just in a few months, Tabeeth was able to significantly increase his notoriety by often organising lavish parties for high society.
 Additionally, he established strict contact with the rising Ba’ath party, proving his loyalty through substantial economic support. [source

-5.2 Outstanding successes
+4.1 Outstanding successes

 This powerful network and the earned esteem allowed him to furnish precious information about one of Israel’s principal enemies.
-The trust level was so high that Tabeeth, albeit a civilian, was accompanied by a Syrian military officer to visit the fortifications on the Golan heights three times.
+The trust level was so high that Tabeeth, albeit a civilian, was accompanied by a Syrian military officer to visit the fortifications on the Golan Heights three times.
 These military facilities in the country’s southwest constituted a relevant threat to Israel.
-During one of his visits, the Syrian businessmen suggested planting eucalyptus nearby the military fortifications.
+During one of his visits, the Syrian businessmen suggested planting eucalyptus near the military fortifications.
 Under the guise of sheltering the soldiers from the sun, the realisation of this project rendered the Syrian bunkers more visible.
 This significantly helped Israeli forces in the upcoming six-day conflict.

-Besides, Cohen could discover and send relevant information about tank trap positions, the list of Syrian pilots, various weapon sketches and Nazis hidden in Damascus. [source] The agent transmitted his findings in morse language through a small telegraph to Unit 188
+Besides, Cohen could discover and send relevant information about tank trap positions, the list of Syrian pilots, various weapon sketches and Nazis hidden in Damascus. [source] The agent transmitted his findings in Morse language through a small telegraph to Unit 188

-5.2 The capture and the process
+4.2 The capture and the process

 However, the growing tensions in the area led to the tightening of Syrian security measures. el-Hafez started military partnerships with the Soviet Union, obtaining new equipment.
-Moreover, Israel increased capability in foreseeing the Syrian moves had not passed unnoticed.
+Moreover, Israel’s increased capability in foreseeing the Syrian moves had not passed unnoticed.
 Indeed, the Mukhabarat, the Syrian military intelligence, was increasingly suspicious of the presence of an Israeli spy.
 These changes rendered Cohen’s espionage rapidly more dangerous.

 In January 1965, thanks to new soviet technologies, the Mukharabat identified in Tabeeth’s apartment the sources of the suspect signals and arrested him.
 Despite the hiring of the renowned lawyer Jacques Mercier and international mobilisation in favour of his liberation, the Syrian court sentenced him to death.
 The appeal for clemency signed by notorious personalities, such as Pope Paul VI and Bertrand Russell, rang hollow.
 On 18th May 1965, Eli Cohen was publicly hanged in Damascus.